nomadovoip/nomado-node/README.md

 ```

 ## Documentation
-The `NomadoClient` class provides the public interfaces to access the Nomado API
+The `nomadoClient` class provides the public interfaces to access the nomado API
 * `SMS`
 * `OTP`
 * `Calls`